Skip to main content Skip to search

 Yeshiva University (39 credits)

-• Additional courses may be taken at the Wurzweiler School of Social Work, the Ferkauf Graduate School of Psychology, and the RIETS Graduate Program in Bioethics & Jewish Law.
+• The remaining Yeshiva University credits may be completed at Revel, the Wurzweiler School of Social Work, the Ferkauf Graduate School of Psychology, or the RIETS Graduate Program in Bioethics & Jewish Law.

 Gratz College (33 credits)

-• Clinical training and specialized coursework in Jewish spiritual care.
+• Students complete 33 credits of clinical training and specialized coursework in Jewish spiritual care.

 • Students earn an Advanced Certificate in Chaplaincy from Gratz College.